Make animated IMVU Pets with Blender

-Before you begin it's worth noting here that the complexity of your animations is currently restricted to relatively simply movements - up-down, left-right, spin on a single axis - because of the way IMVU decided to implemented the CAL3D format.
-As Blender isn't fully compatible with IMVU you can expect your exported animations to be distorted and/or corrupted on playback.
+For Blender 2.45/49: the complexity of animations is restricted to relatively simply movements - up-down, left-right, spin on a single axis - due to the way IMVU implemented CAL3D, exported animations can be distorted and/or corrupted on playback.
 This is not a limitation of Blender, but of the export script and IMVU implementation of CAL3D.

 Pets are basically the same as any other avatar accessory in that they are composed from three core component;